15 Simple Craft Activities for Seniors That Boost Memory & Joy

 Most seniors can complete one keychain in less than 30 minutes, making this an ideal project for short crafting sessions.

-What is Recipe Scrapbook?
+What is recipe scrapbook?

-Recipe scrapbooks are customized albums that preserve family cooking traditions alongside their accompanying stories.
+Recipe scrapbooks are customized albums that preserve family cooking traditions alongside their stories.
 Unlike standard cookbooks, these handcrafted collections combine recipes with photographs, personal notes, and memories tied to special dishes.
 You can organize recipe cards by family member, meal type, or special occasions, displaying them in protective sleeves or mounting them on decorative backgrounds.

-Why Recipe Scrapbook is great for seniors
+Why recipe scrapbook is great for seniors

-How to do Recipe Scrapbook
+How to do recipe scrapbook

 You'll need these basic supplies to get started: